China Strategic Reset: Failing To Prepare Or Preparing To Fail?

 As noted in a more recent report, this divergence between China and its trade partners has been effectively ended by populism and national security worries in China's trade partners.

-China has now become an exporter of inflation and capital; which are its contributions to the global rebalancing that has been talked about for some time.
-This rebalancing needs to be managed, since it is disruptive in equal and opposite ways for China and its trade partners.
-If mismanaged it could bring recession in China and dangerous inflation in its trade partners; the combination of which is bad for the global economy.
-Rationality and flexibility are needed by all involved, rather than inflammatory rhetoric.
+China has now become an exporter of inflation and capital, which are its contributions to the global rebalancing that has been talked about for some time.
+This rebalancing needs to be managed since it is disruptive in equal and opposite ways for China and its trade partners.
+If mismanaged, it could bring recession in China and dangerous inflation in its trade partners, the combination of which is bad for the global economy.
+Rationality and flexibility are needed by all involved rather than inflammatory rhetoric.
 The latest signals are that China is responding to this changing economic and political climate by becoming more flexible and responsive to its trade partners.

 (Source: Seeking Alpha)

-As noted in the last report, thus far China's response to President Trump's invective had shown great maturity and rationality, despite its recent seizure of a probing American submarine drone in an act classified as piracy by the Pentagon.
-President Trump is determined to get his campaign promise of a 350-ship Navy, so this latest stand-off is an opportunity to build bi-partisan consensus on achieving this target in order to break the budget constraints that currently threaten it.
-China has therefore done the President a favor by seizing the drone; and its moderate response to his rhetoric is unlikely to undo the strategic victory for the President that this smaller tactical success in seizing the drone has delivered to China.
+As noted in the last report, thus far China's response to President Trump's invective had shown great maturity and rationality despite its recent seizure of a probing American submarine drone in an act classified as piracy by the Pentagon.
+President Trump is determined to get his campaign promise of a 350-ship Navy, so this latest stand-off is an opportunity to build bipartisan consensus on achieving this target in order to break the budget constraints that currently threaten it.
+China has therefore done the President a favor by seizing the drone, and its moderate response to his rhetoric is unlikely to undo the strategic victory for the President that this smaller tactical success in seizing the drone has delivered to China.

-Continuing with its intentions to remain a rational actor, China adopted the negotiating tactic of outlining its red-lines and flexibilities through lower ranking officials, in order to create the conditions for constructive dialogue at the higher level.
+Continuing with its intentions to remain a rational actor, China adopted the negotiating tactic of outlining its red lines and flexibilities through lower ranking officials in order to create the conditions for constructive dialogue at the higher level.
 This contrasts with the current brinkmanship being shown at the higher level by President Trump, which leaves little room for maneuver if adopted by his opposite ranking counterpart President Xi.
 Deputy Finance Minister Zhu Guangyao recently deployed these Chinese tactics.
 Addressing the problem of brinkmanship, Mr Zhu opined that this "zero sum" mentality should be abandoned by both countries since their reciprocal actions would harm each other.
-Responding with alacrity to a private signal from the First Family , Mr Zhu then noted President Trump's granddaughter's poem recital in Chinese at a family gathering as a signal of mutual trust and understanding at the higher strategic level.
+Responding with alacrity to a private signal from the First Family, Mr Zhu then noted President Trump's granddaughter's poem recital in Chinese at a family gathering as a signal of mutual trust and understanding at the higher strategic level.

-Mr Zhu then proceeded to outline China's red lines; and thus by default everything else that is open to discussion and negotiation.
-According to him these red lines are: "territorial integrity, sovereignty and safety of political systems".
+Mr Zhu then proceeded to outline China's red lines, and thus by default everything else that is open to discussion and negotiation.
+According to him, these red lines are "territorial integrity, sovereignty and safety of political systems".
 Territorial integrity is clearly the One China principle.
 The issue of sovereignty was reiterated separately in a speech through the diplomatic channel of the Chinese Ambassador to the USA.
 Sovereignty and safety of political systems is clearly President Xi's effective control group of party policy.
-Evidently, China has great flexibility on all other economic and trade issues, that are not demarcated by the red lines, so that there is great scope for discussion and negotiation.
+Evidently, China has great flexibility on all other economic and trade issues that are not demarcated by the red lines, so that there is great scope for discussion and negotiation.

-The media rhetoric was then given some teeth when GM was hit with a relatively small $29 million fine for price-fixing of some of its models.
-This relatively tiny punitive action, still showed that China is no-pushover and is very capable of playing by the rules to defend its competitive position.
+The media rhetoric was then given some teeth when GM (NYSE:GM) was hit with a relatively small $29 million fine for price-fixing of some of its models.
+This relatively tiny punitive action still showed that China is no-pushover and is very capable of playing by the rules to defend its competitive position.
 The signal from the relatively small size of the action was therefore symbolic rather than systematic.
-By dint of his silence President Xi ostensibly remains above the squabbling in the media and the tactical positioning of the lower officials; and is thus able to negotiate a deal with President Trump one-on-one if required to do so.
+By dint of his silence, President Xi ostensibly remains above the squabbling in the media and the tactical positioning of the lower officials, and is thus able to negotiate a deal with President Trump one-on-one if required to do so.
 President Xi also has the option to descend into the bitter rhetorical struggle should a deal not be possible.

-China has reciprocated with alacrity to President Trump's strong hints, that behind the rhetoric he wants a trade deal that he can sell as a victory to the American people.
-Chinese media combats President Trump's media China bashing; but Chinese officials remain aloof from this squabble and ready to negotiate.
+China has reciprocated with alacrity to President Trump's strong hints that behind the rhetoric he wants a trade deal that he can sell as a victory to the American people.
+Chinese media combats President Trump's media China bashing, but Chinese officials remain aloof from this squabble and ready to negotiate.
 Since President Trump has stated that America is no longer in the foreign regime change business, there is therefore a strong probability that an agreement can be reached that is acceptable to both parties.
 China gets the One China principle maintained and President Trump gets his trade deal.
 It would appear to be win-win.
 This win-win view was upheld by Chief of Staff Priebus, who kept the deal alive when he qualified the President's threat by saying that the One China policy was not being questioned right now.
-Clearly it may come onto the negotiating table in the future if negotiations are not yielding President Trump's desired outcomes.
+Clearly, it may come onto the negotiating table in the future if negotiations are not yielding President Trump's desired outcomes.

 To try and level the negotiating playing field with ebullient President Trump, President Xi recently took up an economic posture which takes the pressure off him.
 Under President Xi's aegis, economic growth expectations and targets have now been ratcheted down, from the arbitrary 6.5% GDP figure which has been unofficially adopted until now.
-The abandoning of the growth target, takes pressure off Chinese policy makers to rely on monetary and fiscal stimuli which are creating unsustainable debt levels and driving capital flight.
+The abandoning of the growth target takes pressure off Chinese policy makers to rely on monetary and fiscal stimuli which are creating unsustainable debt levels and driving capital flight.
 By lowering the growth target, any breakdown in negotiations with President Trump and potential ensuing trade war have already been accommodated by President Xi.
-In addition the upcoming volatility in the Eurozone's 2017 election year, Brexit and FOMC rate hikes have also been factored into China's economic forecasting.
+In addition, the upcoming volatility in the eurozone's 2017 election year, Brexit and FOMC rate hikes have also been factored into China's economic forecasting.
 All the bases have thus been covered by China.

-President Xi's positioning is therefore tactical and prudent, in light of the global-macro environment.
+President Xi's positioning is therefore tactical and prudent in light of the global macro environment.
 His only weakness is that it is now clear that Chinese policy makers are no longer omnipotent even if the President remains omniscient.
 He may be able to see into the future, but he is powerless to deliver economic growth in ad infinitum.
-Tactical positioning to blame external global effects for China's currently declining growth trajectory, may succeed in the short term; however in the long-term it shows that new policies and thinking are required.
+Tactical positioning to blame external global effects for China's currently declining growth trajectory may succeed in the short term; however, in the long term, it shows that new policies and thinking are required.
 Thus far, there has been little evidence of any new policies other than those that concentrate power in the leadership of the President.
-A concentration of power which correlates with falling economic activity is ultimately a recipe for disaster, unless this chain can be broken.
+A concentration of power which correlates with falling economic activity is ultimately a recipe for disaster unless this chain can be broken.
 "Fail to prepare, prepare to fail", as a famous footballing strategist once observed.

 President Trump has been the main driver of Alpha since the election and is most likely to continue to do so in the New Year.
 Despite China's signals that it is ready to deal, the 140 character foreign policy from the President is still aimed at driving a hard bargain.
-Further weakness in Chinese capital markets and capital flight are therfore likely to occur, until President Trump signals that he is ready to start negotiating face to face rather than through Twitter.
+Further weakness in Chinese capital markets and capital flight are therefore likely to occur until President Trump signals that he is ready to start negotiating face to face rather than through Twitter.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.